Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Sensitivity analysis for unmeasured confounding

 The corresponding pointwise benchmark statistics are

 This is the direct analogue of the outcome-side construction, with the fitted short RR taking the place of the observed outcome.

-The benchmark reported in the main text is attached to an intervention path rather than to a single target.
+The benchmark reported in Section~\ref{sec:application} is attached to an intervention path rather than to a single target.
 For each scenario, we therefore rank the 22 covariates by the average of $\widehat f_{\alpha,j}^2(\boldsymbol\delta)$ over the positive Gelbrich targets on that path.
 This average is the RR-side score used in the formal benchmark.
 It summarizes how much adding $X_j$ improves the linear approximation to the fitted short RR along the displayed path, and it keeps the benchmark tied to an intervention curve that is actually reported in the application.
 Table~\ref{tab:benchmark_rr} reports these scenario-level mean $\widehat f_{\alpha,j}^2$ values for all 22 covariates.

-With this aggregation, the selected RR-side benchmark covariates are \texttt{Housing More People Units} for BC, OM, and BC+OM; \texttt{Cigarette Smoking} for NO$_3$, NH$_4$, NO$_3$+SO$_4$+NH$_4$, and All; \texttt{Households Smartphone} for SO$_4$; and \texttt{Housing Vacant} for BFGS.
+With this aggregation, the selected RR-side benchmark covariates are \texttt{Housing Renter} for BC; \texttt{Housing More People Units} for NO$_3$ and OM; \texttt{Households Smartphone} for SO$_4$ and Efficient; \texttt{Unemployed} for NH$_4$; \texttt{Housing No Vehicle} for BC+OM and NO$_3$+SO$_4$+NH$_4$; and \texttt{Housing Vacant} for BFGS.

 \paragraph{Benchmark calibration.} For the selected outcome-side covariate,

 For the selected RR-side covariate in a given scenario,